 Tables IV and V summarize the running time of the comparison methods.
-From the tables, we see that fMBN-E is dozens of times faster than MBN-E on training the
+From the tables, we see that fMBN-E is dozens of times faster than MBN-E on training the bottom layers.
+Moreover, fMBN-E and fMBN-Ev2 are even hundreds of times faster than MBN-E on training the upper layers.
+The phenomenon supports the theoretical analysis of Theorem 3.

-TABLE III ACC COMPARISON BETWEEN MBN-E, FMBN-E, AND FMBN-Ev2.
+TABLE III CC COMPARISON BETWEEN MBN-E, FMBN-E, AND FMBN-Ev2.